 It’s not uncommon in numerous parts of the nation to see a small flicker of black occasionally throughout dawn or sunset.
 However if you begin seeing a lot more of those flickers in the dark skies than common around your home, that may be a sign you have a bat family or even a colony living on your property.
-Pair that with droppings discovered in your attic, oil discolorations at potential access points and the strange chirping noise, and you probably have bats.
+If you also hear the slight clicking sound that bats make for navigation, and any droppings discovered in your attic, oil discolorations at potential access points and the strange chirping noise, and you probably have bats.
 It could be time to check out bat removal services.

-It’s hard to picture a nicer area for bats to live than in a cool, completely dry, temperature controlled attic.
+It’s hard to picture a nicer area for these guys to live than in a cool, completely dry, temperature controlled attic.
 Wild animals need to struggle with so much danger in nature, that a nice home like your own can be far better than a cavern.

-Bats like to discover little tiny holes that they can squeeze through.
+Bats like to discover little tiny holes that they can squeeze their little animal bodies through.
 As soon as they’ve found a safe place, they’ll invite the entire colony in!
-Before you know if you can have an entire family of bats hanging out in your rafters, eaves, soffits, chimney, and behind shutters.
+Before you know if you can have an entire family hanging out in your rafters, eaves, soffits, chimney, and behind shutters.
 They will certainly use your attic as a place to sleep and slip out in the evening to go hunting.

 Can you believe that Bats are the only mammal that can fly?

-Your initial instinct could be, “We need to exterminate these bats!”, yet let me tell you: dealing with a bat invasion like an insect control problem is a big mistake.
+Your initial instinct could be, “We need to exterminate these bats!”, yet let me tell you: dealing with an infestation like an insect control problem is a big mistake.
 These critters are not ants or termites.
 It is not legal to eliminate a bat like they are.
+Don’t let a pest control company treat an infestation like an insect problem.
+They should, under no circumstances try to exterminate those animals.

-Bats are protected in most parts of the country, so make sure you make use of an expert when managing a bat issue.
+Bats are protected in most parts of the country, so make sure you make use of a Fort Worth wildlife control expert when managing a bat issue.

-Trapping is less than perfect for bats due to the fact that it’s hard to correctly catch them like you might a rodent, raccoon, or a squirrel.
+Trapping is less than perfect for bat animal removal due to the fact that it’s hard to correctly catch them like you might a rodent, raccoon, or a squirrel.
 Lethal trapping means you are removing a natural predator for mosquitos, flies, and various other annoying bugs around your home.

 The outright finest means to remove bats is through a technique called exclusion.
 Instead of attempting to draw a bat into a trap, the smartest thing to do is require it to leave (which they will certainly do in the evening to go hunt) and never let it back in!
 Sound crazy?

-When clients call us with a bat problem in Fort Worth, the first thing we do is discover exactly how they entered.
-When we determine the access holes that they used to infest your attic, we establish one-way doors at those entrance points.
-By doing this, when your bats go hunting in the evening, they are unable to get back in.
+When clients call us with a problem in Fort Worth, the first thing we do is discover exactly how they entered.
+When we determine the access holes that they used to infest your house, we establish one-way doors at those entrance points.
+By doing this, when your bats go away when hunting in the evening, they are unable to get back in.

 Here’s exactly how we take care of a bat exclusion job:

-- Spend a LOT of time pinpointing each bat entrance hole into your house
+- Spend a LOT of time pinpointing each entrance hole into your house

 - Set up one way doors at each access point